Philty22/alx-pre_course/README.md

-Gald to be a software engineer
+Glad to be a software engineer